3 Key Domains and 6 Segments to Noodle On For Success

 In addition, producing a charter can be a great way of establishing what your goals and expectations are from the start, preventing a common project management issue called scope creep.
 Scope creep happens when the goalposts of your project shift as you work on it.

-When you have a document to refer to and give to people helping you out, even if it is just a one-pager, gives you a concrete way to hold yourself accountable and make sure that you’re being consistent with your original aims.
+When you have a document to refer to and give to people helping you out, even if it is just a one-pager, it gives you a concrete way to hold yourself accountable and make sure that you’re being consistent with your original aims.

 Use the MPM model to Guide Your Charter